 So here I am trying to figure out how to drive hardware from software.
 The LattePanda website understands that's why you are using their computer, and they explain all.
 The pinouts are confusing, but they are documented.
 If you are using Windows, then obviously you want to be programming it in the Microsoft proprietary programming language, C#.
 Well, not really, I got burned when I tied my wagon to their previous proprietary programming language, VisualBasic, and they up and killed it with no upgrade path.
 I got the same shaft from Apple's HyperCard, so never again.
 Java is a much more public programming language, and it runs on Windows computers.
 But I had to install it myself.
 Fortunately, I already had downloaded the installer at the beginning of the year, and (unlike many other installers) it works fine without calling home.
 C# is Microsoft's proprietary imitation Java -- both derived from C++, but C# is not as well-done as Java.
 The LP website docs explain their hardware drivers in C#.
 It could be worse.
 The interface those C# commands talk to is open source (meaning: hard to read) but there, installed on the LP computer as shipped.
 Before we knew about LP, other vendors offered hardware access for driving servos using C#, but in some cases they refused to tell us how things worked, another was a huge box that could not fit in our model car, another required a long string of dongles.
 LattePanda was a breath of fresh air.

-It's still a two-step process, the (soon to be) Java code sends messages out a dummy serial port to the attached (included) Arduino board, which does the hard work of driving the servos.
+It's still a two-step process, the Java code (I posted it here on the LP web site) sends messages out a dummy serial port to the attached (included) Arduino board, which does the hard work of driving the servos.
 The Arduino source code is also included in the install.
-It also is "open source" (meaning unreadable), but by comparing the published C# method calls from the website to the C# class they call on to send the commands to Arduino, and then seeing what the C++ code on that end does with it, I hope to understand enough to write replacement Java code to do the same thing -- at least to run the servos (we don't need all the other capabilities of the system).
-Maybe tomorrow I will feel less optimistic about the prospect, but today it looks reasonable.
+It also is "open source" (meaning unreadable), but by comparing the published C# method calls from the website to the C# class they call on to send the commands to Arduino, and then seeing what the C++ code on that end does with it, I was able to understand enough to write replacement Java code to do the same thing -- at least to run the servos (we don't need all the other capabilities of the system).

 I chose the Java-Simple-Serial-Connector (JSSC) implementation as being